 It’s been a whirlwind 3 years since Sarah launched Raison Home Edinburgh which specialises in kitchen, bedroom and bathroom renovations.
 She’s transformed countless spaces to reflect her clients' tastes and lifestyles – and worked with many, many eggs.
 Her favourite project so far?
 A beautiful shaker-style kitchen in Porty, with cashmere cabinets and a touch of green.

 "egg has been an incredible resource for me, both personally and professionally.
-So far, I’ve worked with 40 clients who have found me through the Facebook group alone.
+So far, I’ve worked with over 40 clients who have found me through the egg channels.
 It’s a great place for recommendations, and the business-focused events have expanded my network immensely.
 Those connections have not only grown my business but also allowed me to collaborate with amazing people in the industry."

-Looking back, was entrepreneurship always in her stars?
+Looking back, was entrepreneurship always in the stars?

 "Maybe not written in the stars, but the signs were there.
 I was always the quiet, academic one in my family, but I had a strong work ethic.
 My first job at 13 was a ‘cream service’ run with a friend, selling dairy products door-to-door.
 We earned about 5p commission for every block of cheese we sold!
 After that, I waited tables at the local golf club and picked up jobs throughout school and university.
 I loved art and design as a child, and now I’ve come full circle.
 I'm doing what I love."